mauropalsgraaf/fpscala-workshop/workshop.md

 }
 ```

-As we can see in the example, it allows us to destruct and get access to values in constrast to OO-languages like Java where you would implement getters.
+As we can see in the example, it allows us to destruct and get access to values in contrast to OO-languages like Java where you would implement getters.
 In our example, the variable v is a wild-card, where as the pattern matches, will be filled with the value of v.
 So if Option[Int] is `Some(5)`, v will be 5.

 Also, we can stack this.
 If we have an Option[Option[Int]] we can stack patterns.

 ```
-val optionOption5: Option[Option[Int]]
+val optionOption5: Option[Option[Int]] = Some(Some(5))

 optionOption5 match {
 	case Some(Some(5)) => Do something when both options are some and the value is 5